 In December 2024, a new record was also set when 87% of Danes made an online purchase.
 The expectation at DI is clear: 2025 will surpass the record year 2024!

-An SMS marketing strategy is your shortcut to creating a more personalised and direct connection with consumers on one of the busiest days of the year.
+An SMS and RCS marketing strategy is your shortcut to creating a more personalised and direct connection with consumers on one of the busiest days of the year.

 Danes shop on their mobiles